 The AAAS DoSER team and Public Engagement facilitators are pleased to announce partnerships with six U.S. based institutions — Stanford University, Texas State University, Vanderbilt University, Indiana University, the University of Maryland-Baltimore County, and Howard University — where they will be organizing a series of science communication workshops and speaker events geared toward both established and early career scholars.
 The content focuses on effective, dialogue-driven engagement strategies for communicating about science in the classroom, in research settings, and with broader publics.
 Campus events will also include awards to recognize and promote constructive science engagement between university scientists and their local communities, including religious institutions.

 Print and Online Resources

-As part of the project, DoSER is producing a series of booklets that explore the social context for science engagement and provide an overview of best science communication practices, including for engagement with religious publics, drawing on established guidelines and the latest peer-reviewed research.
+As part of the project, DoSER is producing a series of booklets, the first of which is now available for download.
+These resources explore the social context for science engagement and provide an overview of best science communication practices, including for engagement with religious publics, drawing on established guidelines and the latest peer-reviewed research.
 The booklet series also highlights science engagement projects from a range of disciplines, with commentary and reflections on these projects from lead researchers, collaborators and participants.

-The program is also producing an array of online resources for public engagement, including video archives of academic symposia, additional examples of science engagement projects with commentary, and a web-only version of the workshop.
+The program is also producing an array of online resources for public engagement, including video archives of academic symposia, additional examples of science engagement projects with commentary, and materials from the workshop.

 Engaging Scientists Network